orchidsoftware/orchid.software/docs/en/docs/field.md

 description: Learn how to use Orchid's form elements to create custom forms and user inputs in your Laravel administration application.
 Improve the user experience and streamline data collection with Orchid's intuitive form builder.
 ---

 Fields are used to generate the output of the fill and edit form template.
+Form elements are the building blocks of a user interface, and they allow you to create different parts of the interface and provide interaction with the user.
+In this section, we will cover of the most common form elements and their usage.

 > Feel free to add your fields, for example, to use the convenient editor for you or any components.

 ## Input

-It is one of the versatile form elements and allows you to create different parts of the interface and provide interaction with the user.
-Mainly designed to create text fields.
+Input is one of the most versatile form elements.
+It allows you to create text fields, as well as other types of input such as number, email, password, etc. Here is an example of creating a simple text input field:

 ![Input](/img/fields/input.png)